ArneBinder/pie-datasets/dataset_builders/pie/cdcp/README.md

 The span length is measured from the first token of the first argumentative unit to the last token of the particular unit.

 We collect the following statistics: number of documents in the split (*no. doc*), no. of spans (*len*), mean of number of tokens in a span (*mean*), standard deviation of the number of tokens (*std*), minimum tokens in a span (*min*), and maximum tokens in a span (*max*).
-We also present histograms in the collasible, showing the distribution of these token-numbers (x-axis; and unit-counts in y-axis), accordingly.
+We also present histograms in the collapsible, showing the distribution of these token-numbers (x-axis; and unit-counts in y-axis), accordingly.

 <details>
 <summary>Command</summary>